HenrikVarmer/LeadSearch/README.md

 ### lead_search()

 The lead_search() function takes a dataframe as input in tidy (long) format with one observation (name-email pair) per row.
-The input data.frame must contain two columns: name and email.
-The data.frame and column names are provided as arguments to the function.
+The input data.frame must contain two columns: name and email, and in that particular order (name first, then email)

 The lead_search() function returns a dataframe with the names and mails and corresponding best guess for job titles and workplace information along with a likely linkedin profile link.